 Age of Travellers

-Premiums increase with age, particularly over 65.
+Premiums increase with age, particularly for travellers over 65.
 Annual multi-trip policies amplify this effect because the provider covers you for potentially many trips.
-Some providers have maximum age limits for annual policies that are lower than for single-trip cover.
+Some providers impose maximum age limits for annual policies that are lower than for single-trip cover.

 ๐Ÿ’Š